Disclosure of Potential Conflicts of Interests

 - I am a Professor in the Deptartment of Plant Pathology and the Genome Center at UC Davis and the founding Director of the UC Davis Institute for Food and Agricultural Literacy.
 I therefore have a potential conflict of interest on issues involving UC Davis, the University of California, educational funding in California, and public higher education policy at the national and state level.

-- I serve as Director of Grass Genetics at the Joint Bioenergy Institute funded by the U.S. Department of Energy.
+- I serve as a key scientist at the Joint Bioenergy Institute funded by the U.S. Department of Energy

 - As a working scientist who has received grants from a variety of government funding agencies, I have a professional interest in promoting science funding and in influencing the way research funds are distributed.